-On February 10, 1986, the Perth Amboy Federation of Teachers, Local 857, NJSFT, AFL-CIO ("Federation") filed an Unfair Practice Charge with the Public Employment Relations Commission ("Commission") alleging that the Perth Amboy Board of Education ("Board") violated the New Jersey Employer-Employee Relations Act, N.J.S.A.
-34:13A-1 et seq. ("Act"), specifically subsection 5.4(a)(1), when it unilaterally altered the negotiated salary guides.
-While not plead, from a reading of the Statement of Charge, it is apparent that the Federation also alleges a violation of subsection $5.4(a)(5).\frac{1}{}$
+On March 26, 1986, the Westwood Education Association ("Association") filed an Unfair Practice Charge with the Public Employment Relations Commission ("Commission") alleging that the Westwood Board of Education ("Board") violated the New Jersey Employer-Employee Relations Act, N.J.S.A.
+34:13A-1 et seq. ("Act"), specifically subsections 5.4(a)(1) and (5) when it unilaterally altered the negotiated 1985-86 salary guide. $\frac{1}{}$